Court of Appeal of Tuvalu: Teonea v. Pule o Kaupule of Nanumaga

 The majority judgments of Fisher and Paterson JJA allowed the appeal, so that the judgment of the Chief Justice was set aside.
 The Court of Appeal made the declaration that the resolution of the Falekaupule of 4 July 2003 was contrary to the Constitution.
 Tomkins JA provided a minority opinion in which he agreed with the decision of the Chief Justice and would have dismissed the appeal.

-Appeals to the Privy Council
+Appeals to the Judicial Committee of the Privy Council

-The Constitution of Tuvalu establishes that in respect of decisions of the Court of Appeal there is a right of appeal to Her Majesty in Council, i.e., the Privy Council in London.
-No appeals have been made to the Privy Council from Tuvalu.
+Section 139 of the Constitution of Tuvalu establishes that in respect of decisions of the Court of Appeal there is a right of appeal to His Majesty the King in Council, i.e., the Privy Council in London.

+No appeals have yet been made to the Privy Council from Tuvalu, but this remains as an option.